Runcorn and Helsby

 Runcorn and Helsby is a constituency in Cheshire represented in the House of Commons of the UK Parliament.
 Further to the completion of the 2023 review of Westminster constituencies, it was first contested at the 2024 general election.

-The incumbent MP is Sarah Pochin of Reform UK, who defeated Labour candidate Karen Shore by six votes at a by-election on 1 May 2025, overturning a 34.8% majority.
+The incumbent MP is Sarah Pochin of Reform UK.
+Following the resignation of Labour MP Mike Amesburyin March 2025, she defeated Labour candidate Karen Shore by six votes at a by-election on 1 May 2025, overturning a 34.8% majority.

-Its predecessor constituency, Weaver Vale, had a Conservative MP from 2010 to 2017.
+Amesbury had previously been the MP for the predecessor constituency of Weaver Vale from 2017 to 2024, having elected a Conservative MP from 2010 to 2017.